 If you have not exercised for some time you should check with your GP that it is ok for you to start.
 Also start exercising gradually and build up the amount of exercise you do over a few weeks.

 There are many resources available for exercises specifically for people with SCI.
-The Spinal Cord Injury Network has produced a video (view) of tips for getting motivated to start an exercise program, and a brochure about exercise for SCI (view) which includes lists of equipment suppliers and sporting organisations throughout Australia.
+The Spinal Cord Injury Network has produced a video (view) of tips for getting motivated to start an exercise program.

 The National Centre on Health, Physical Activity and Disability (USA) has DVDs and booklets on exercises for both paraplegics and tetraplegics (quadriplegics).
 There is also a free on-line personalised 14 week exercise program, which includes motivation tips, exercises, nutrition and access to a qualified trainer.
 For more information go to